What Do Jehovah's Witnesses Believe?

 Some of the more serious rules and consequences for breaking them are to be found in the secret publication for Elders only.
 Other rules and things Jehovah's Witnesses can't do have been discussed in older Watchtower publications.

-A Jehovah Witness believes that Jesus is God's son, the first born of all God's creation.
+Jehovah's Witnesses believe Jesus is not God.
+He is God's son, the first born of all God's creation.
 Through Jesus all things were created.
 They believe Jesus came to do his Father's will.
-Therefore Jesus worships his Father Jehovah and so do 'true Christians'.
-Jehovah's Witnesses do not believe that Jesus should be worshipped even though the Bible says that all authority in heaven and earth was given unto him.
-Matthew 28:18

 Since the early history of Jehovah's Witnesses, it is believed that only a 'little flock' or 144000 humans are chosen by God to go to heaven.
-These 'anointed' ones' who go to heaven, believe they will rule over a paradise earth in God's Kingdom.
-Everyone else can expect to live on earth and never die if they have proven themselves worthy of everlasting life.
+These 'anointed' ones' who go to heaven, believe they will rule over a paradise earth in God's Kingdom as long as they are faithful to God's slave, the Governing Body of Jehovah's Witnesses.

 A Jehovah Witness believes that their religion is chosen by God to be his organization.
 They are no part of the world, but chosen out of the world to witness about Jehovah God and his purpose for mankind.
 Because of this belief, they say they are a 'theocratic organization', meaning that it is run by God through his representatives.

 Since 1925 the Witnesses have been taught there are only two organizations.
-God's organization and Satan's organization.
-Leaving the Watchtower thought to be the same thing as rebelling against God like Satan did.
+God's organization, the Watchtower and Satan's organization, - everyone else.

 Witnesses are no part of this world and it's politics.
 They do not vote, take part in political celebrations, run for office, or get involved with anything that would identify them with one country over another.
 Jehovah's Witnesses believe all people around the world, regardless of race, are given an equal opportunity to worship Jehovah if they choose to do so.
 They will not go to war to defend their country because this would mean killing their brothers and sisters in other parts of the world.